SDKs

 Record interactions (queue)

 The log() method pushes interactions through a managed queue for reliable async delivery with automatic retries.
+It returns the generated spanId (a UUID string) which you can use to link child interactions.
 This is the recommended path for recording interactions in production.

 resourceType: 'user',